 12

-Hakuouki Reimeiroku is a 12-episode TV anime that originally aired in 2012, captivating viewers with its historical setting and dramatic storytelling.
+Hakuouki Reimeiroku is a gripping 12-episode TV anime that premiered in 2012, quickly captivating audiences with its immersive historical backdrop and powerful storytelling.

 ComedyRomance